Holiday Times for Washington DC

 Shavuot Dates:

-• All night learning will take place on May 16, and the 10 commandments will be read on the morning of May 17.
+All night learning will take place on June 1st, and the 10 commandments will be read on June 2nd.

 Shavuot Times: